• Skip to primary navigation

 Cutting it in half can be a challenge so use a sharp knife, anchor it firmly with one hand, and be careful!
 Spaghetti squash are slippery and hard to cut through.
 I wish I knew a trick to pass along, but it really just takes a bit of practice.

 Once you have it in two pieces, scoop that junk out and toss it.
-Or, clean and roast them like pumpkin seeds for a little snack on the side.
+Or, clean and roast them like my air fryer pumpkin seeds for a little snack on the side.
 I hate the whole process of cleaning the slime off the seeds so I normally scoop it directly into my compost bin.
 When I get my act together I’ll get back to roasting them though.
 Promise.

 From here, I normally bake cut side down with a little bit of water in the bottom of the pan.
 Some people bake it cut side up and rub the cut parts with oil first.
 I just think it comes out more tender using the water method.
 The water helps the squash steam while it roasts.